aspose-words/Aspose-Words-Tutorials/words/english/java/document-loading-and-saving/saving-documents-as-ooxml-format/_index.md

 ## Conclusion

-In this comprehensive guide, we've explored how to save documents in OOXML format using Aspose.Words for Java.
-Whether you need to encrypt your documents with passwords, ensure compliance with specific OOXML standards, update document properties, preserve legacy control characters, or adjust compression levels, Aspose.Words provides a versatile set of tools to meet your requirements.
+In this comprehensive guide, we've explored how to **encrypt docx with password** and fine‑tune a range of OOXML save options using Aspose.Words for Java.
+Whether you need to protect confidential content, meet strict ISO compliance, preserve legacy characters, or control compression, the library gives you granular control through the same `OoxmlSaveOptions` API.

-## FAQ's
+## Frequently Asked Questions

-### How do I remove password protection from a password-protected document?
+**Q: How do I remove password protection from a password‑protected document?**

-To remove password protection from a password-protected document, you can open the document with the correct password and then save it without specifying a password in the save options.
-This will save the document without password protection.
+A: Open the document with the correct password, then save it again without calling `setPassword`.
+The new file will be unprotected.

-### Can I set custom properties when saving a document in OOXML format?
+**Q: Can I set custom properties when saving a document in OOXML format?**

-Yes, you can set custom properties for a document before saving it in OOXML format.
-Use the `BuiltInDocumentProperties` and `CustomDocumentProperties` classes to set various properties such as author, title, keywords, and custom properties.
+A: Yes.
+Use `BuiltInDocumentProperties` or `CustomDocumentProperties` on the `Document` object before invoking `save`.

-### What is the default compression level when saving a document in OOXML format?
+**Q: What is the default compression level when saving a document in OOXML format?**

-The default compression level when saving a document in OOXML format using Aspose.Words for Java is `NORMAL`.
-You can change the compression level to `SUPER_FAST` or `MAXIMUM` as needed.
+A: The default is `NORMAL`.
+You can switch to `SUPER_FAST` for speed or `MAXIMUM` for smaller file size.

+**Q: Do the aspose words save options work with older Word versions?**
+A: Yes.
+By adjusting `MsWordVersion` and compliance settings, you can target Word 2007‑2019 and ensure compatibility.

+**Q: Is it possible to combine multiple save options in a single operation?**
+A: Absolutely.
+Create one `OoxmlSaveOptions` instance, set all desired properties (password, compliance, compression, etc.), and pass it to `doc.save()`.

+---

+**Last Updated:** 2025-12-29
+**Tested With:** Aspose.Words for Java 24.12
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}

 {{< /blocks/products/pf/main-container >}}

 {{< /blocks/products/pf/main-wrap-class >}}

 {{< blocks/products/products-backtop-button >}}